 Gilda is set in Buenos Aires.
-Glenn Ford plays Johnny Farrell, an American gambler/hooligan who is still a likeable guy.
-Johnny wins big cheating at craps one night, and is saved from a mugging on his way home when a mysterious German stranger, Ballin Mundson (George Macready), comes to Johnny’s assistance with his super cool cane-knife thing—literally a cane with a knife that comes out the bottom.
-Seriously, you don’t want to be on this guy’s bad side!
+Glenn Ford is Johnny Farrell, an American gambler/hooligan who’s somehow still a likable guy.
+Johnny wins big cheating at craps one night.
+He’s saved from a mugging on his way home when a mysterious German stranger, Ballin Mundson (George Macready), comes to Johnny’s assistance with his super cool cane-knife thing—literally a cane with a knife that comes out the bottom.

 Ballin and Johnny basically become best friends on the spot, and soon Johnny is working at Ballin’s high-end casino as a bouncer/bodyguard.
 Since Ballin is kind of insane and has a whole bunch of really shady business dealings, he needs guys around that he can trust.
 And Ballin trusts Johnny.

-As you can imagine, a love triangle develops, and it’s a real love-hate relationship between all three of them.
-Ballin can sense that Gilda and Johnny…more than like each other…and he seems to get some weird enjoyment from testing their loyalty to him by putting them alone together in tempting situations.
+Ballin senses that Gilda and Johnny are in love, and he seems to get some weird enjoyment from testing their loyalty to him by putting them alone together in tempting situations.

 Hate vs. Love

-And with Johnny and Gilda, well, sometimes it’s hard to tell which is stronger: their love for each other, or their hate for each other.
-As Gilda and Ballin both say at various points in the film,
+And with Johnny and Gilda, sometimes it’s hard to tell which is stronger: their love for each other, or their hate for each other.
+As Gilda and Ballin both say at various points in the film:

 “Hate can be a very exciting emotion.”